richardbogad/infinitra/TERMS.md

 ## 2. Privacy

-Our collection and use of your personal information in connection with the Service are described in our [Privacy Policy (`PRIVACY.md`)](PRIVACY.md).
+Our collection and use of your personal information in connection with the Service are described in our [Privacy Policy](PRIVACY.md).
 By using the Service, you agree to the data practices outlined therein.

 ## 3. Eligibility and User Accounts

-* **Age Requirement:** To create an account or purchase a Subscription, you must be at least 16 years old, or the age of legal majority in your jurisdiction if higher.
-If you are between 16 and the age of majority, you represent that your parent or legal guardian has reviewed and agreed to these Terms on your behalf.
-Individuals under 16 may not create an account or subscribe.
+* **Age Requirement:** To create an account or purchase a Subscription, you must be at least 18 years old, or the age of legal majority in your jurisdiction if higher.
+Individuals under 18 may not create an account or subscribe.
 * **Optional Account:** Basic use of the Software may be possible without an account.
 However, features like saving progress, accessing personalized content, or using Subscriptions require creating a user account within the Software using a valid email address.
 Account management relies on third-party services (**Firebase / Google Cloud**).
 * **Account Responsibility:** You are solely responsible for maintaining the confidentiality of your account login credentials (password) and for all activities occurring under your account.
 You must notify us immediately at **office@infinitra.xyz** of any suspected unauthorized access or security breach.
 We are not liable for losses caused by your failure to secure your account.
 * **Account Termination by You:** You may delete your account at any time through the options within the Software or by contacting us at **office@infinitra.xyz**.
 Termination details and data retention are covered in the Privacy Policy.
-* **Account Suspension/Termination by Us:** We reserve the right to suspend or terminate your account and/or access to the Service, with or without notice, at our sole discretion, for reasons including, but not limited to: (a) violation of these Terms, the EULA, or applicable law; (b) conduct harmful to the Service, other users, or third parties; (c) requests from law enforcement or government agencies; (d) extended inactivity; (e) technical or security issues.
-If your account is terminated or suspended, you will lose access to all associated data, progress, and any active Subscription period, without right to refund or compensation.
+* **Account Suspension/Termination by Us:** We reserve the right to suspend or terminate your account and access to the Service at our sole discretion, including in response to violations of these Terms, the EULA, or applicable law.
+The nature and severity of any breach, along with its impact on the Service, other users, or third parties, will inform the actions we take, which may range from a warning to immediate suspension or termination, with or without prior notice.
+Grounds for suspension or termination may include, but are not limited to: (a) legal or regulatory requirements; (b) prolonged account inactivity; or (c) technical, operational, or security concerns.
+In cases of termination due to a significant or harmful breach, you may lose access to your account, associated data, and any active subscription without refund or compensation.

-## 4. Subscriptions, Payments, and **NO REFUNDS**
+## 4. Subscriptions, Payments & Refund Policy

+### 4.1.
+Subscriptions and Payments
-* **Optional Paid Subscriptions:** We offer optional, recurring monthly subscriptions ("Subscription(s)") providing access to specific extended content and features within the Software ("Subscription Content"), available only while your Subscription is active.
+We offer optional, recurring monthly subscriptions (“Subscription(s)”) that provide a license to access additional digital content and features (“Subscription Content”).
+This license is strictly conditional upon your Subscription remaining active and paid.

-* **Payment Processor:** Subscriptions are purchased within the Software via our third-party payment processor, **Stripe**.
-By subscribing, you agree to provide current, complete, and accurate payment information and authorize Stripe to charge your chosen payment method.
-You also agree to Stripe's terms and privacy policy.
-* **Recurring Billing & Automatic Renewal:** Subscriptions are billed monthly in advance. **YOUR SUBSCRIPTION WILL AUTOMATICALLY RENEW EACH MONTH UNLESS YOU CANCEL IT *BEFORE* YOUR NEXT BILLING DATE.** You authorize us (via Stripe) to charge the applicable recurring Subscription fee to your payment method.
+All payments are processed exclusively by our authorized reseller, **Polar (Polar Software Inc.)** ("Merchant of Record"), who acts as the Merchant of Record.
+This means the Merchant of Record is the contractual party responsible for the payment transaction, including handling VAT/GST collection.
+We do not directly receive or store your full payment card details.

+### 4.2.
+Automatic Renewal
-* **Cancellation:** You can cancel the auto-renewal of your Subscription at any time through the account management options within the Software or potentially via Stripe's customer portal (if applicable).
-Cancellation takes effect at the end of the current billing period.
-You retain access to Subscription Content until the end of that period.
+Your Subscription is billed in advance on a monthly basis and **will automatically renew each month**.
+You authorize the Merchant of Record to charge the applicable subscription fee to your chosen payment method unless you cancel your subscription prior to the renewal date.
+You can cancel the automatic renewal at any time through the customer portal provided by the Merchant of Record or via a link in the Software.
+Upon cancellation, your access to Subscription Content will continue until the end of the current paid billing period, but you will not be charged for the next period.

-* **NO REFUND POLICY - WAIVER OF STATUTORY RIGHT OF WITHDRAWAL:**
-    * **ACKNOWLEDGEMENT OF IMMEDIATE PERFORMANCE:** You expressly agree that the supply of the digital Subscription Content begins immediately upon completion of your purchase confirmation.
-    * **WAIVER OF RIGHT OF WITHDRAWAL:** By purchasing a Subscription and agreeing to these Terms, **YOU EXPRESSLY CONSENT TO THE IMMEDIATE PERFORMANCE OF THE CONTRACT AND ACKNOWLEDGE THAT YOU THEREBY LOSE YOUR STATUTORY RIGHT OF WITHDRAWAL** (e.g., *Rücktrittsrecht* according to § 18 FAGG in Austria and similar rights under the EU Consumer Rights Directive) applicable to digital content contracts where performance begins with the consumer's prior express consent and acknowledgment of losing the withdrawal right. **YOU MUST ACTIVELY CONFIRM THIS (e.g., by checking a mandatory box during the checkout process) before completing your purchase.**
-    * **ALL PAYMENTS ARE FINAL AND NON-REFUNDABLE:** Consequently, except where required by mandatory applicable law that cannot be waived, **all fees paid for Subscriptions are final and non-refundable.** We do not provide refunds or credits for partial subscription periods, unused content, or if your account access is terminated or suspended due to your breach of these Terms.
+### 4.3.
+Refund Policy and Waiver of the Consumer Right of Withdrawal
+For consumers residing in the European Union / European Economic Area (EU/EEA), the law provides a 14-day right of withdrawal from contracts for digital content.

+However, the provision of our Subscription service begins immediately upon completion of your purchase. **Therefore, when you purchase a Subscription, you must provide your prior express consent to the immediate performance of the contract and acknowledge that you thereby lose your statutory right of withdrawal.**

+This consent is actively given by you via a mandatory checkbox during the checkout process.

+**By agreeing to these terms and ticking the corresponding checkbox at checkout, you understand and agree that the 14-day withdrawal period does not apply to your purchase.
+All payments for Subscriptions are final and non-refundable.** No credits or refunds will be issued for partial subscription periods, subsequent renewals, or unused time, except where required by mandatory consumer protection law in your jurisdiction that cannot be waived.

+### 4.4.
+Price Changes
-* **Price Changes:** We may change the Subscription fees at our discretion.
-We will provide reasonable prior notice (e.g., 30 days) of any price changes via email or in-Software notification.
-If you do not agree to the new price, you must cancel your Subscription before the price change takes effect.
-Continuing your Subscription after the price change constitutes your agreement to the new fee.
+We may change the price for Subscriptions from time to time.
+We will provide you with at least **30 days' prior notice** of any price changes, for example, via email or an in-Software notification.
+If you do not agree to the new price, you must cancel your Subscription before the change takes effect.
+Your continued use of the Subscription after the price change constitutes your acceptance of the new price.

-* **Content Changes:** The specific features and content available as part of a Subscription may change over time as we update, modify, add, or remove elements of the Service.
-We reserve the right to make such changes without prior notice and without entitling you to a refund, provided the core nature of the paid service is maintained during your active paid period, except as required by mandatory law.
+### 4.5.
+Service Evolution
+INFINITRA is a live, evolving service provided on an ongoing basis.
+You acknowledge that we may add, change, modify, or remove features and content (including Subscription Content) at our sole discretion to improve the Service, for creative reasons, or for technical reasons.
+Your Subscription is for access to the Service as it exists and evolves over time.
+Such changes do not constitute a breach of contract or create a right to a refund, except as explicitly required by mandatory law.

 ## 5. License and Use of the Service

-* **Software License:** Your use of the Software component is governed by the [EULA (`EULA.md`)](EULA.md).
+* **Software License:** Your use of the Software component is governed by the [EULA](EULA.md).
 * **Service Access License:** Subject to your compliance with these Terms and the EULA, we grant you a limited, non-exclusive, non-transferable, non-sublicensable, revocable license to access and use the non-Software parts of the Service (e.g., Website, account system) solely for your personal, non-commercial entertainment purposes.
+* **Service Availability:** You acknowledge that the Service is provided over the internet and that its availability may be affected by factors outside our reasonable control.
+We do not guarantee that the Service will be available at all times or in all locations.
+We may need to interrupt the Service for scheduled maintenance, emergency repairs, or upgrades, and we will use reasonable efforts to provide advance notice where practicable.
 * **Prohibited Conduct:** You agree **not** to engage in, attempt, or permit others to engage in any of the following:
     * Any activity that violates the restrictions in the EULA (including reverse engineering `Infinitra.Core.dll` or `Infinitra.Shared.dll`, resale, etc.).
     * Using the Service for any unlawful purpose or in violation of any applicable law or regulation.